 How to get the most out of your car transport experience

-To start the process of finding a transport company, you should start with quotes.
+To start the process of finding a transport company, you should start with a quote.
 It is important that as much information is given as possible when requesting a quote.
 While unnecessary, including the zip code of the pickup location and destination location will produce a more accurate quote.
-The quotes you receive will be for a stock variant of your vehicle, so if your vehicle is modified or needs any specific considerations, please tell prospective shippers.
+The quote you receive will be for a stock variant of your vehicle, so if your vehicle is modified or needs any specific considerations, please tell prospective shippers.

 Before selecting a car transport company, check to make sure that this company is registered with the Department of Transportation.
 They are required to have a USDOT and MC number.
 If they do not have those, don’t book with them.
 Then, use transport review websites to check for dependability.
 The Better Business Bureau website is another good option.
 It’s not worth it to risk any risks when transporting your valuable vehicle.

 When selecting a car transport company, it is commonly known that the lowest price is not the best price.
 The auto transport business is an underregulated business that is also currently thriving.

 Because of this, there are often new companies that pop up with the intention of ripping people off.
 While it has gotten better, bait-and-switch scams like this are still a force we have to fight against.
 Make sure your prospective shippers are fully licensed and bonded and avoid the scammers.

 If you do run into a scam company, make sure to alert the Better Business Bureau and even transport review websites.
 This can go a long way to saving other people the hassle that you went through.
 You should also contact us and let us know, and we will work to make sure they can’t hurt others either.

 The standard method for shipping a vehicle is via an open transportation truck.
 Most people are familiar with this method as they’ve seen the trucks on the highway hauling cars.